Corporate Governance

 Deliberation subjects/deliberation quality

-• Deliberate on the annual agenda at the Board of Directors
+• Deliberate on the annual agenda at the Board of Directors.
+Subjects related to enhancing corporate value, such as measures for enhancing corporate value and sustainability, are continuously deliberated

-• Enhance deliberations such as the Group’s future vision after the completion of business portfolio transformation and sustainability issues, and deepen management discussions from a more medium- to long-term perspective
+• Highly evaluated on the advancement of agenda-setting on business portfolio transformation and discussions from a medium- to long-term perspective

 Operation

-• Status of operation was evaluated positively due to continuous improvements from the past
+• Status of operation was evaluated as appropriate due to steady operational improvements

-• (2)Continue to improve operations to deepen discussions at the Board of Directors
+• (2)Operational improvements to raise the quality of discussions at the Board of Directors

 • Nomination and Remuneration Advisory Committees

-• Both advisory committees are evaluated as functioning properly
+• Both advisory committees are evaluated as functioning appropriately.
+Information sharing with the Board of Directors was also highly evaluated

-• (3)Enhancement of operation of Nomination and Remuneration Advisory Committees
+• (3)Initiatives toward deepening discussions at the Nomination and Remuneration Advisory Committees

 Remuneration of Directors

-Note: Percentages shown for Directors who have executive responsibilities (FY2024)
+Note: Percentages shown for Directors who have executive responsibilities (FY2025)

 • Performance-linked monetary remuneration → commitment to results

-• (Note) Outside Directors receive fixed base remuneration only
+• (Note) Outside Directors receive basic remuneration only

 Classification Amount Paid (¥ million) Breakdown by remuneration type (¥ million) Number of Directors and Audit & Supervisory Board Members Paid